 Have you heard about the Teacher Internship Programme?

 Participating schools across England are opening their doors this Summer and are offering selected, soon-to-be graduates the opportunity to undertake a four-week, paid Teaching Internship.
-We currently have opportunities in Bolton and Kent.

 Why are schools doing this?